mysticdrac/proxyscrape/README.md

 # Using the code

-Download and compile it with visual studio c#
+Download and compile it with visual studio c# (NOTE : please add system.data.sqllite as reference and sqllite.interop.dll as file embeded in project )

 # NOTE
 if you are using this code into your software, please add "contribution to Mysticdrac"